 All you need to do to attend the latest event is email and ask to be registered.

 YOU WILL BE SENT A LINK TO THE PRESENTATION ON THE DAY OF THE EVENT.

 The event will last for approximately one hour, including an opportunity for you to ask questions.

+This Zoom event is accessible on most devices including smartphones, tablets (like iPads), and laptop and desktop computers.
 You do not need a computer camera to take part in this event – if you wish, simply choose to join without video when Zoom opens.
 Nor do you need a Zoom account.

 Orchids are found growing in the northern polar regions and the display looks at orchid stamps and postmarks occurring in both polar regions.